aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/programming-with-documents-in-jython/insert-nested-fields-in-jython/_index.md

         builder.insertField("NUMPAGES")
         builder.write(" \"See Next Page\" \"Last Page\" ")

-        # Finally update the outer field to recalcaluate the final value.
+        # Finally update the outer field to recalculate the final value.
 Doing this will automatically update
         # the inner fields at the same time.
         field.update()
         doc.save(dataDir + "InsertNestedFields Out.docx")